 Caitlin comes from Southampton in the "Happy Valley" of Western Massachusetts.
 Caitlin has a master’s degree in educational leadership and inclusive education from Utica College and a BS in marketing and business from Roger Williams University.
-She serves as the Residence Director for the upper half of the Little Building floors (7–12), managing the day-to-day operations of the building and supervises 10 Resident Assistants.
+She serves as the Residence Director for the the Little Building floors (10–12) and the Colonial, managing the day-to-day operations of the building and supervises a total of 14 Resident Assistants.
 Caitlin instructs the first-year STAR course (Students Taking Active Roles), and advises the Digital Culture, Community Outreach and STAR learning communities.
 In her free time, she enjoys escaping to Cape Cod, spontaneous road trips, exploring Boston, coaching lacrosse, and playing sports.

 Danielle Oldfield, Residence Director (Piano Row, Uppers)

 Danielle completed her Master of Education Degree in College Student Personnel at Ohio University and received her Bachelor of Science Degree in Chemistry from the University of California, Berkeley.
 Danielle is the Residence Director for the upper half of Piano Row (floors 9-14), supervising nine resident assistants as well as coordinating the Welcome Desk.
 She also oversees the Active Living and Writer’s Block Learning Commnunities.